jsl6ul/docker_apps/roles/mirror_deb/README.md

 # Ansible role for a debian mirror

-This container downloads and maintains a partial local Debian mirror using debmirror.
+This container downloads and maintains a partial local Debian/Ubuntu mirror using debmirror.

 - Update `defaults/main.yml` according to your needs. (and remove `--dry-run` option when all is set)
 - Distributions will be mirrored in the `mirrors` directory.